About Adolescent Health

 Girls: 8mg/d (9-13 years), and 15mg/d (14-18 years) (higher increase due to menstrual losses)

-Good sources of iron include red meat, eggs, fish, Milo and baked beans.
+Good sources of iron include red meat, pork, chicken, eggs, fish, some fortified breakfast cereals and some fortified beverages and baked beans.
 See Iron Depletion in Athletes factsheet for more information.

 Note: Iron supplementation should only be considered if medically warranted.